 U.S. GAAP requires plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
 The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2018, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
-The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes the Plan is no longer subject to income tax examinations for years prior to 2015.
+The Plan is currently under audit by IRS for the 2015 plan year.
+The examination by the IRS is ongoing and is expected to be completed during 2019.